medvesajt/arch-phpbs/README.md

 ### PHP Building system for all PHP versions packages from 5.3 to 8.2
 The program is entirely Lamskoy's work and merit.
 I modified it for myself to the following:

-- limited package number, the extensions are in the main package
+- limited package number, the modules are in the main package
--
+- by default, I do not compile embed, phpdbg, litespeed sapi, but the option remains
+- pecl and pear binaries are in one package
 - package names are prefixed with moly-
 - the installation path is /op/moly/phpxx